Sparkles have whimsy. Magic as a metaphor for AI makes sense. And both are less scary than killer Skynet robots and mass-scale copyright extraction

 In order of appearance:

 - Image: Examples of the use of the diamond star shape (stars with four points) used by AI developers in their branding and UIs (user interfaces).
 Compiled by Elliott Bledsoe.
-Each are the trade mark of their respective developers.
+Each are the copyright and trade mark of their respective owners.

-- Graph: Analysis by the McKinsey Global Institute of the potential value AI will created annually across a range of sectors. © McKinsey & Company, ‘Artificial intelligence (AI) has the potential to create value across sectors.’, 2018.
+- Graph: Analysis by the McKinsey Global Institute of the potential value AI will created annually across a range of sectors. © McKinsey & Company, ‘Artificial intelligence (AI) has the potential to create value across sectors’, 2018.
+I consider the use of the graph a fair dealing for the purpose of reporting news.
+For more information on that exception see Use of third-party content in the Terms & conditions.